- Public Safety

 City Council Meetings:

-Meetings are currently closed to the public.
-All meetings are live-streamed on the city's Facebook page.
-Check back for future City Council Meetings and other City of Kingsburg public meeting announcements or contact City Clerk Abigail Palsgaard at firstname.lastname@example.org or 559-897-5821 for more information.
+Meetings are open to the public for in-person meetings and are live-streamed on the city's Facebook page.
+Check back for future City Council Meetings and other City of Kingsburg public meeting announcements or contact City Clerk Abigail Palsgaard at email@example.com or 559-897-5821 for more information.

 The Senior Center has been closed due to the pandemic.
 This includes all activities and our congregate meal program.
-Thanks to generous donations from the community, Senior Center staff has been able to continue to provide a free lunch to our seniors via a new delivery program.
+The City has partnered with community groups and state and federal agencies for funding a free lunch to our seniors via a new delivery program.
 If you or someone you know is a Kingsburg resident 65 years old or above and want to participate in the Senior Center’s home delivery lunch program, please contact the Senior Center at 559-897-3013 Monday-Friday from 8:00AM-11:00AM.
-This program will be discontinued once the Fresno-Madera Area Agency on Aging (FMAAA) implements a home bound meal program.

-Kingsburg Community Assistance Program & Services (KCAPS) is also providing pick-up or home delivery of groceries to our at-risk populations.
+Kingsburg Community Assistance Program & Services (KCAPS) is also a great resource for those in need.

 Remember to check on your neighbors most in need and consider donating food or money to KCAPS.
 KCAPS can be reached directly at 559-897-7961.